EarthScope/ispaq/README.md

 When --starttime is invoked without --endtime, metrics are run for a single day.
 Metrics that are defined
 as daylong metrics (24 hour window, see metrics documentation at [MUSTANG](http://services.iris.edu/mustang/measurements/1)) will be calculated for the time period 00:00:00-23:59:59.9999.
-An endtime of YYYY-DD-MM is interpreted as YYYY-DD-MM 00:00:00 so that e.g., --starttime=2016-01-01 --endtime=2016-01-02 will calculate one day of metrics.
+An endtime of YYYY-DD-MM is interpreted as YYYY-DD-MM 00:00:00 so that e.g., --starttime=2016-01-01 --endtime=2016-01-02 will also calculate one day of metrics.
 When an endtime greater than one day is requested, metrics will be calculated for multiple single days.

 The option -U should be used alone.
 No metrics are calculated when this option is invoked.